 Types of criminal justice procedure

-- Solemn procedure covers the most serious cases and involves trial in front of a judge or sheriff and a jury made up of 15 members of the public
+- Solemn procedure covers the most serious cases and involves trial in front of a judge or sheriff and a jury made up of 15 members of the public.
+The documents which set out the initial details of the charges is a “petition” and the petition hearing is a hearing held in private at the earliest stage of a serious criminal prosecution.
+The accused is later served with an “indictment” that finalises the charges to be faced.

-- Summary procedure covers less serious offences and involves a trial by a sheriff or justice of the peace (JP) without a jury
+- Summary procedure covers less serious offences and involves a trial by a sheriff or justice of the peace (JP) without a jury.
+The “complaint” is the document in summary cases that sets out the charges against the accused.

 Types of court

-Deals with the most serious cases including all cases of rape and murder.
+Deals with the most serious criminal cases.
 There is no limit on the length of custodial sentence or amount of fine that this court may impose.

-- In solemn procedure, maximum sentence 5 years in custody; no limit on amount of fine
+- In solemn procedure, maximum sentence five years in custody; no limit on amount of fine

 Justice of the Peace Court

-Deals with minor cases.
+Deals with minor criminal cases.
 Maximum sentence 60 days in custody; maximum fine £2,500.

 Who will be in court?

-- The young person charged with the crime, known as “the accused”.
-If a young person is told to appear in court they must do so.
+- The child charged with the crime, known as “the accused”.
+If told to appear in court they must do so.
 If they do not, a warrant could be issued for their arrest.

-- The judge, sheriff or JP.
-They make sure that the law is followed and are responsible for deciding the sentence if the accused is convicted.
+- The judge, sheriff or justice of the peace (JP).
+They make sure that the law is followed and are responsible for deciding the sentence if the child is convicted.
+Where there is no jury, they will also decide upon a verdict having heard all the evidence.

 - The prosecutor.
-Presents the evidence against the accused.
+Presents the evidence against the child.

 - The accused’s solicitor.
-The young person’s legal representative.
+The child’s legal representative.

 - The court officer or macer.
-Calls the young person and witnesses into the courtroom, shows the young person where to sit or stand and helps keep order in the courtroom.
+Calls the child and witnesses into the courtroom, shows the child where to sit or stand and helps keep order in the courtroom.

 - Possibly the court based social worker (although there is no legal requirement and local practice varies) to note what happens and provide any further information to the judge, sheriff or JP if required.